Documentation Index

 }

 List endpoints currently return all results without pagination.
-For accounts with many alert rules or webhook endpoints, consider filtering by project_id, metric, or enabled status to reduce response size.
+For accounts with many alert rules, consider filtering by project_id, metric, or enabled status to reduce response size.

 PATCH requests use flat JSON, the same format as POST/create requests.
 Include only the fields you want to update: